 I’ve manage a music store, served in the Canadian Army, did a Tour of Duty in Bosnia, ran a gym, was a full time independent personal trainer and apprentice electrician.

 Back a long time ago, people talked.
-The sounds of their voices carried as much weight and influence as the meaning of the words that were said.
 Fathers would sit down with sons and mothers would teach their daughters.
 Important history, life lessons and culture were shared and bonds were made.

 Through the experience of others, you could avoid mistakes yourself or even step ahead of the game a bit easier.
 My grandfather did that for me, but he is gone now.
 I valued our time a lot.